 Renee BodieGeneral Manager & Artistic Director

-Renee Bodie is the General Manager of Soka Performing Arts Center, having taken the lead position in 2018.
+Renee Bodie (she/her) is the General Manager of Soka Performing Arts Center, having taken the lead position in 2018.
 She is a seasoned arts professional, with a career spanning over 25 years of performing arts organization leadership.
 Known for her creative and innovative artistic direction, Renee brings a history of growing audiences and connecting communities through relevant cross-cultural programming that builds bridges and spans multiple genres.

-Renee came to Soka after her tenure as Executive Director of Levitt Pavilion Greater Los Angeles & Pasadena, where she merged two previous non-profit organizations running two venues in the Greater L.A. area into one focused organization, producing over 100 performances each year and covering multiple genres of music, youth programming, and intern programs.
+Renee came to Soka after her tenure as Executive Director of Levitt Pavilion Greater Los Angeles & Pasadena, where she merged two previous non-profit organizations running two venues in the Greater L.A. area into one focused organization, producing over 100 performances each year in two venues and covering multiple genres of music, youth programming, and intern programs.

 “I am passionate about the power of music to uplift and elevate the human experience.
 I look for programming that engages our audience and connects cultures, and coupled with our pristine acoustics creates an exquisite listening experience.
 To come away expanded and enriched, better in some way than when we entered — that is the goal.”